realrolfje/balloontv/README.md

 Balloon TV
 ==========

+All done and ready to go, check the [project diary](documentation/diary.md).

 This is a little project for adding an ATTiny 85 to a Commtech Video transmitter in order to get it to transmit it on 1252MHz, and send out a CW (morse code) identifier on the audio channels.
 The transmitter is a quick and simple solution for the annual Dutch